Role of the Executor

 Your Role as an Executor, Administrator or Trustee

-The word Fiduciary, Executor, and Administrator depending on the context used can be interchangeable.
-An Administrator is the label used where there is no will.
+The words fiduciary, executor, and administrator, depending on the context used can be interchangeable.
+An administrator is the label used where there is no will.

 Families who live outside New York often find themselves probating the estate of a loved one who lived in the State of New York or had assets in New York.
 There are also situations where the decedent and you may live in different states, but the decedent owned a home or other asset in New York, in which case, you will need to do an ancillary proceeding.

 Traveling to NY to Settle an Estate is Not Necessary

 You do not have to live in New York or travel to New York to carry out your responsibilities as the executor of a New York estate.
 You simply must hire a competent attorney to represent you as the fiduciary of an estate.